 As you plan your trip, you might also decide to consider purchasing a tourist pass.
 Tourist passes help you save money by packaging attractions together for one flat price.
 So many of attractions and activities listed in this post are included in the various tourist passes.
 We encourage you to read our post comparing the different New York City Attraction Passes.
 These passes are great deals for some and not for others.

-You can visit many museums for free, including the Metropolitan Museum of Art and the American Museum of Natural History.
-Both have steep admission prices of over $20 per person but you can visit for free!
+You can visit many museums for free, such as the American Museum of Natural History.
 If you buy tickets at the museum you will see the ticket price listed with small print underneath saying “by suggested donation.”
 This simply means you can pay what you want.

 Not all museums offer free admission all the time but do offer specific free days or free hours. find out which museums are always free, which are “by suggested donation” and which have special free hours/days, see our extensive list of museums in NYC.